European Cities for Sustainable Public Finances - CSPF

 Member Cities

-CSPF comprises the CEOs, CFOs and Finance Managers of the Cities of Amsterdam (NL), Barcelona (ES), Bordeaux (FR), Hamburg (DE), the City of London Corporation (UK) and Trondheim (NO).
+CSPF comprises the CEOs, CFOs and Finance Managers of the Cities of Amsterdam (NL), Barcelona (ES), Bordeaux (FR), Hamburg (DE), the City of London Corporation (UK) Tallinn (EE) and Trondheim (NO).

 It is managed by KDZ, which also accompanies and supports the group with its experts.